Hiring a Private Investigator in Singapore

 Picking the Right Private Investigator

 In Singapore, the Private Security Industry Act, as well as the relevant subsidiary legislations, regulate the business activities of the private investigation industry.
 All PIs and their respective agencies must be licensed before they can carry on the business of a PI.
-The licensing conditions are spelled out by the SPF here.

 Also, the PI must comply with the Code of Conduct.
 He must not give any false representation to any person regarding his level of training, skill or qualification as a private investigator.
 As a client, you should check out the business address or office of the PI agency to accredit its reliability.
 Additionally, you should find out more about the PI’s previous cases, as well as its record keeping methods, to ensure that you will be fairly charged for their services.